 - Applicants must be enrolled in GSAS and be US citizens or nationals at the time of application.
 Please review the ineligibility section on the Fulbright website regarding the eligibility of dual citizens.

-- Applicants must hold a BA degree or the equivalent before the beginning date of the grant.
-Applicants may not hold a doctoral degree at the time of application.
-Holders of the MD degree or the JD degree are eligible for the IIE Fulbright.
+- Applicants must hold a bachelor’s degree or the equivalent before the beginning date of the grant.
+Applicants may not hold a doctoral degree (except an MD or a JD) at the time of application.

 Tenure and Stipend

-Most of the grants are awarded for programs of study or research that will require an academic year.
-However, where sufficient justification is provided (for very advanced pre-doctoral candidates and candidates in the creative arts), applicants may submit requests for grants of not less than six months.
-Grantees are usually affiliated with institutions of higher learning in the host countries.
-In most cases, graduate students are engaged in independent research, and are responsible for arranging their own institutional affiliations and especially their own contacts with individual scholars.
-Candidates should be prepared in their Fulbright applications to provide evidence of advisory arrangements with scholars in the host country.
-For further details on institutional options, see the individual Country Summaries.
+Most grants are awarded for programs of study or research over an academic year.
+Grantees are affiliated with institutions of higher learning in the host countries.
+In most cases, graduate students are engaged in independent research and are responsible for arranging their own institutional affiliations.
+For further details on institutional options, see the individual country summaries.

-- Funding to cover room, board, and incidental costs, based on the cost of living in the host country
+- Funding for room, board, and incidental costs, based on the cost of living in the host country

 - Accident and sickness health benefits